Skip to content

 Generate a Minor Charge: Spend four hours continuously observing the media – YouTube surfing, crawling your Facebook, flipping through Twitter, it doesn’t matter, as long as you don’t completely stop for any reason.
 Dividing your attention between it and a background task is fine, but the focus required will make all but the most trivial tasks impractical to perform.

 Alternately, create a media work that is witnessed by a minimum of 1,000 people, of which 900 must not know you.
 An episode of a web series, a blog post, a Facebook status, a YouTube video… hell, a YouTube comment, so long as enough people intentionally see it.
-Further, you’ll gain another charge each work you have created will get you another charge when the number of people who have seen it crosses a new order of magnitude (so, at 10,000; 100,000, 1,000, 000, etc.).
+Further, you’ll gain another charge for each work you have created when the number of people who have seen it crosses a new order of magnitude (so, at 10,000; 100,000, 1,000, 000, etc.).

 Taboo: You need to have your finger on the pulse of what’s happening.
 As a result, if you spend three continuous hours and awake without observing social media, you taboo.
 Better make sure that wherever you’re going has the internet.